multiversx/mx-docs/docs/validators/mainnet/use-docker.md

 title: How to use the Docker Image
 ---

-As an alternative to the recommended installation flow, one could choose to run an Elrond Node using the official Docker image: [elrondnetwork/elrond-go-node-mainnet](https://hub.docker.com/r/elrondnetwork/elrond-go-node-mainnet).
+As an alternative to the recommended installation flow, one could choose to run an MultiversX Node using the official Docker image: [elrondnetwork/elrond-go-node-mainnet](https://hub.docker.com/r/elrondnetwork/elrond-go-node-mainnet).

-Pull the latest image of an Elrond node with mainnet config from Dockerhub
+Pull the latest image of an MultiversX node with mainnet config from Dockerhub
 ```
 docker pull elrondnetwork/elrond-go-node-mainnet:latest
 ```